SiedHM/MechaCar_Statistical_Analysis/README.md

 -	perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes
 -	collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots
 -	run t-tests to determine if the manufacturing lots are statistically different from the mean population
 -	design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
-For each statistical analysis, you’ll write a summary interpretation of the findings.
+For each statistical analysis,I write a summary interpretation of the findings.

 ## Linear Regression to Predict MPG